filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ### Breaking Consumer Contract

-Testing of the Consumer contract changes happen in the Provider repository, because it's the Provider that should pull the new contract version and run the contract tests against it.
+Testing of the Consumer contract changes happens in the Provider repository because it's the Provider that should pull the new contract version and run the contract tests against it.
-The testing is integrated with the Pact Broker/Pact Flow, that triggers `contract requiring verification published` webhook to the CI/CD server (e.g. GitHub Actions) to run the tests in the Provider repository.
+The testing is integrated with the Pact Broker/Pact Flow, which triggers `contract requiring verification published` webhook to the CI/CD server (e.g. GitHub Actions) to run the tests in the Provider repository.

 Taking `service-customers--sns` as an example consumer.
 We'll change the expectation about the `order_total.units` format.
-Currently it expects a `string` value, but we'll change it to `integer`.
+Currently, it expects a `string` value, but we'll change it to `integer`.

 - In the [test_sns_consumer_contract\_\_orders.py](tests/customers/test_sns_consumer_contract__orders.py),
   change `order_total.units` from `string` to `integer`.
 Protobuf will still serialize the value as a `string`,